Frequently Asked Questions

 Once PCU-WHS receives your application, it will be reviewed to make sure it is complete and then will be sent on to the registrar for approval.

 The processing fee for the application is $100, which is non-refundable.
 Upon receiving your completed Application Form, we will send you the invoice for paying the application fees.
-Fees must be paid prior to the commencement of your application processing.
+Fees must be paid before we will begin processing your application.

 Once you are admitted to the BDM program, you will be provided a learning plan indicating the courses you are to complete.